What is a chain drive & Types of Industrial Chain

 The primary components of a chain drive system include a chain, sprockets (or gears), and sometimes additional components like tensioners.

-Types of Chain Drives
+Types of Industrial Chain

 1. Roller Chain